The Lone Cypress tree on the 17 mile drive

 I want to highlight my new favorite the La Playa Carmel.
 It was affordable, beautifully restored, and the property is magnificent.
 We didn’t book a room with an ocean view, but we could see the ocean from our windows!

-There are a lot of great hotels in Carmel and some with ocean views.
+If La Playa doesn’t work for you, there are plenty of great hotels in Carmel and some with ocean views.
+Here are some more choices:

 ~ Cypress Inn – Doris Day’s famous dog friendly Inn.
 Take a peek here.